 What Does CCWA Mean to You?

 To some, CCWA means a community of internationally aware and engaged citizens.
 To others it is a way to empower students, a resource to international information, or a partner in international initiatives.
 Over 2,500 people engage with CCWA each year through our international visitor programs, speaker series and education programs.
-To support our work and the community we inspire to engage with the world, please consider making a donation below.
-Please scroll down the page to hear from our members, volunteers, and friends as they share in their own words what CCWA means to them!
+We would like to let our members, volunteers and friends tell you in their own words what CCWA means to them:

 Andrea Lau, CCWA Intern